This post contains affiliate links. See my disclosure policy here.

 Tasting Notes

-“I honestly never would have thought to include lavender in a cocktail, but it is delightful!
+Kendall’s Take: “I honestly never would have thought to include lavender in a cocktail, but it is delightful!
 At first sniff, it feels a bit like you’re about to drink a frothy dissolved bath bomb, but the floral notes are light, airy, and not at all overwhelming when paired with the gin’s botanicals.
-I would call sipping this the next best thing to standing in a lavender field like the ones we have in Door County here in Wisconsin.”
+I would call sipping the Lavender Sour the next best thing to standing in a lavender field like the ones in Door County here in Wisconsin.”

 Recipe